‘Antivirus is dead’: The rising enterprise security threats for 2021 and how to protect against them

 Cyber criminals exploit the COVID-19 crisis

-The healthcare sector faces significant security threats in a typical year, and the stakes related to the pandemic only brought increased attention particularly to pharmaceutical companies, biomedical research companies, and government entities.
+The health care sector faces significant security threats in a typical year, and the stakes related to the pandemic only brought increased attention, particularly to pharmaceutical companies, biomedical research companies, and government entities.

 While early objectives for targeted intrusion actors may have included acquiring information on infection rates or country-level responses, the aim quickly shifted to vaccine development.
 Malicious actors based in China, North Korea, and Russia all targeted vaccine research, CrowdStrike said.
-In total, at least 104 healthcare organizations were infected with ransomware in 2020.
+In total, at least 104 health care organizations were infected with ransomware in 2020.

 COVID-19 also proved effective for phishing, a technique that’s typically most successful when it taps into human emotions like hope, fear, and curiosity.
-Phishing scams targeted the federal COVID relief plan for businesses (PPE), financial assistance, and other government stimulus packages.
-They also pretended to offer information on testing and treatment and impersonated medical bodies including the World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC).
+Phishing scams targeted the federal COVID-19 relief plan for businesses (PPE), financial assistance, and other government stimulus packages.
+They also pretended to offer information on testing and treatment and impersonated medical bodies, including the World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC).

 Lastly, the abrupt shift to remote work thrust many enterprises into a security situation for which they were not prepared.
-The sudden use of personal computers, for example, means many people are working on devices that may have already been infected with malware.
-Another risk is the sharing of devices between family members, some of whom may not be aware of security threats they may encounter.
+The sudden use of personal computers for work, for example, means many people are working on devices that may have already been infected with malware.
+Another risk comes with sharing devices between family members, who may not be aware of security threats they encounter.

 “The biggest impact is that it increased the attack surface,” Meyers said, referring to the sum of entry points a malicious actor can use to gain access.

-Enterprises at greatest risk: private and government healthcare entities, newly remote organizations.
+Enterprises at greatest risk: private and government health care entities, newly remote organizations.

 Nation-states go after IP